Hidden history of Moses

 Ancient Midia side by side with Kush aka Ethiopia aka Nubia on a larger version of this map and on this map by the Niger river (Partie De La Haute Aethiopie 1656).

-Old map showing "Stage 2" aka "Sukkot or Dar Sukkot" in the middle of 'Upper Nile Valley'.
+Old map showing "Stage 2" (camp 2) aka "Sukkot or Dar Sukkot" in the middle of 'Upper Nile Valley'.

 It was the "first" gathering place for a good reason.
 Sukkot was no longer in Egypt!